CTO, PartnerNdevr, Inc

-Member Since 2020
+Member Since July 2020

 Meeky is a Partner and Co-Founder of Ndevr (https://ndevr.io), which is a technology agency that provides technical strategy & architecture for open solutions for the various digital properties to small to enterprise level companies.
 Meeky has been involved in development of open source technologies specializing WordPress including WooCommerce site, multi-site, multilingual sites, WordPress.com VIP and platform creation.
 She is a AWS certified solution architect, and has been a WordPress core contributor, plugin developer and has spoken at various technology conferences.

 Entrepreneurship is a thrilling pursuit filled with opportunities, but it can also be a breeding ground for stress and burnout.
 To thrive in the highly demanding world of entrepreneurship, adopting specific habits is essential for reducing, and even avoiding, stress regularly.
 Below, Young Entrepreneur Council members explore the significance of cultivating these habits and why they are crucial for every entrepreneur.
 They also share the practices that not only help entrepreneurs navigate the turbulent waters but that also contribute to their long-term success and well-being.

 No entrepreneur’s journey is a smooth one, and business ownership is often a difficult path to take without the right mindset and the help of a community of supporters.
 Though it can be easy to forget these facts when caught up in the daily grind of running a business, there are certain times of year that call for reflection and gratitude.
 As business leaders, the members of Young Entrepreneur Council have a lot to be thankful for.
 With November and the joy of the season serving as the perfect reminder to reflect on just how far they’ve come, here, 11 members each discuss the main thing in their career thus far they are most thankful for and the lesson they’d share with other leaders looking for inspiration this holiday season.